The Drama Triangle: Part 4

 Find a trusted listening partner.

-You will both need to read and follow the clean listening guidelines above.
+You will both need to read and follow the mindful listening guidelines above.

 It can work well to do this activity when you are out on a walk together.